care-share/care-share.github.io/README.md

 4. Install the 'bundler' gem:

         $ gem install bundler

 5. Use bundler to install the 'github-pages' dependencies (e.g. Jekyll):

         $ bundle install

 ## Build and Serve

-To build and serve this web site using Jekyll:
+To build and serve this web site locally using Jekyll:

     $ bundle exec jekyll serve

-Then, access the site at http://localhost:4000
+Then, access the site at [http://localhost:4000](http://localhost:4000)